Legal · Document 02 · Terms

 Termination and return of data

 Either party may terminate these Terms (and the affected Order Form): (a) for material breach, if the breach is not cured within 30 days of written notice; (b) if the other party becomes insolvent or enters an analogous process; or (c) where these Terms expressly so provide.
-You may also terminate at the end of the then-current subscription term by giving notice no later than 30 days before renewal; failing such notice, the subscription renews for a further period equal to the previous term.
+You may also terminate for convenience at any time on 30 days' written notice; fees prepaid for the unexpired part of the term are not refunded except where these Terms expressly provide otherwise (the Answerable Guarantee being one such provision).
+If a subscription reaches the end of its term without notice having been given either way, it continues month to month at the same rate until either party gives 30 days' notice – it does not renew for a further full term.

 Warranties and disclaimers